Fuel prices remain unchanged - Jammu Kashmir Latest News | Tourism | Breaking News J&K

 Petrol became cheaper by about Rs 8 in Delhi on December 2, 2021, after the state government decided to reduce Value Added Tax (VAT) on it.
 However, prices of diesel remained the same.

-In other metros, the prices of petrol and diesel remained unchanged for the 74 th day in a row.
+In other metros, the prices of petrol and diesel remained unchanged for the 78th day in a row.

 In the national capital a litre of petrol costs Rs 95.41, Rs 104.67 in Kolkata, Rs 109.98 in Mumbai and Rs 101.40 in Chennai.